Fréa Community Interest Company (Fréa) is committed to protecting and respecting your privacy.

 If you make a donation online, your card information is not held by us – it is collected by a separate company (Virgin Money Giving or PayPal) who are our third-party payment processors.
 They are committed to the secure online capture and processing of card transactions.
 The card information will only be used to process the payment.

 We may use your information to:

-Keep you updated with information which may be of interest, including campaigns, appeals, promotions, events and newsletters
+Keep you updated with information that may be of interest, including campaigns, appeals, promotions, events and newsletters

-Seek your views or comments on services we provide
+Seek your views or comments on the services we provide

 Handle a donation that you have made